willmon16/Weekly-Sessions/README.md

 Next time, we'll work on syncing with the master branch in the upstream repository, where I will be adding files.

 ### How to sync:
-There are two help guides that make this a straighforward process (assuming all above went well.)
+There are two help guides that make this a straighforward process (assuming all above went well).
+Since your Weekly Session 2 and the version I originally posted differ, we need to take some steps to save/protect your work.

 1. To protect your current work:
     a.
 Save and close all documents - you are about to fetch new ones from GitHub and you don't want to overwrite these.